Complexity SciencesFind a programme

 These are just a few examples of the numerous strands of research undertaken at the Bristol Centre for Complexity Sciences (BCCS).

 The BCCS cultivates interdisciplinary research across a range of modern engineering, social, life and molecular science subjects.
 Combining new and traditional methods from a variety of disciplines, our complexity sciences research focuses on the development of innovative mathematical methodology, tools and concepts that can be applied and tested on important real-world problems.

 Fees quoted are provisional, per annum and subject to annual increase.

-Home/EU offer-holders may be able to apply for limited funding and should contact the BCCS for more information.
+Home/EU offer-holders may be able to apply for limited funding and should contact the Bristol Centre for Complexity Sciences for more information.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The BCCS is highly interdisciplinary with links to departments in all faculties within the University.
 Each PhD project is supervised by at least two members of staff, to provide both a theoretical and applied perspective to the research.
 There are also many links with potential supervisors at other institutions or in industry.

 While working on the PhD you will be supervised within an academic department, which usually corresponds to the main supervisor of your research project.
 You will retain close ties with the BCCS community through regular seminars and events during the academic year.